MarkusH/blog/content/pages/talks.rst

 .. speakerdeck:: cc07d328d61549348dd70afdd5e4644a
    :ratio: 1.77777777777

-To Index Or Not, That’s Not The Questions -- DjangoCon EU
+To Index Or Not, That's Not The Questions -- DjangoCon EU
 ---------------------------------------------------------

 As databases are used to store more and more information every day, these are